M-IhsanMaulana/M-IhsanMaulana/README.md

 <h2 align="center"><img src="assets/about_me.gif" width="20px">&nbsp;&nbsp;<b>About me</b></h2>

 #### Hello I'm Muhammad Ihsan Maulana.
 I'm a Junior Website developer with the ability to analyze and create logic for a website application program
-- 🎓 I am a student from SMK Negeri 17 Jakarta
+- 🎓 I am a fresh graduate from SMK Negeri 17 Jakarta
 - 🖥️ I am very interested in website development
 - 🤖 I am also interested in the development of artificial intelligence
 - 👨🏻‍💻 Really like code, logic and problem solving